Dr Maeve Cyr

 My areas of practice

-We know that the ways in which families interact can influence mental health challenges like obsessions and compulsions, anxiety, and depression.
-For this reason, I will sometimes work directly with family members (e.g., parents) on determining how they can best support a loved one.
+We know that the ways in which families interact can influence mental health.
+For this reason, I sometimes work solely with parents/caregivers on determining how they can best support their teen or young adult around mental health needs (e.g., anxiety, OCD, gender distress, depression, difficulties with the transition to adulthood).

 My approach to therapy

-The primary approach I use is cognitive behavioural therapy (CBT); however, I also frequently draw from relationship- and process-oriented theories/approaches (e.g., attachment, psychodynamic).
-I find that it can sometimes be helpful to incorporate principles and techniques from other therapies (e.g., dialectical behavior therapy [DBT], acceptance and commitment therapy [ACT]) as well, depending on a person’s needs and goals.
+My approach primarily integrates cognitive-behavioural therapy (CBT) and relationship-oriented theories/approaches (e.g., attachment, psychodynamic).
+I find that it can sometimes be helpful to incorporate principles and techniques from other therapies as well, depending on a person’s needs and goals.

 My overarching therapeutic philosophy is developmentally informed, meaning that I operate from the perspective that context matters when it comes to mental health.
-For example, my work regularly involves considering how factors such as close relationships (past and present) and broader social systems may impact well-being.
+My work regularly involves considering how factors like close relationships (past and present) and broader social systems impact well-being.

 I aim to offer an affirming therapeutic space where individuals have the option to explore such issues, while also supporting them with taking active steps to make changes that feel meaningful.